Cash to Spend: IPO Wealth and House Prices

 58 Pages Posted: 16 Feb 2019 Last revised: 5 Jun 2020

 Date Written: November 30, 2018

-This study empirically demonstrates the positive impact of initial public offerings (IPOs) on local housing prices in California from 1993 through 2017.
-In the spirit of the difference-in-difference approach, we test whether hedonic price indexes increase after IPO events more for the areas around IPO firm headquarters.
-We use the IPO events of public filing, issuing, and lockup expiration to distinguish changes in the shareholders’ expected wealth, assessed wealth, and immediately available wealth, respectively.
-On the filing and issuing dates, house prices increase by more for markets that are closer to the headquarters around IPO firms.
-On the lockup date, houseprices only increase if the listing-to-lockup return is positive.
-This result suggests that original shareholders change their housing demand when their wealth changes but not when liquidity constraint is relaxed.
+In this study, we empirically demonstrate the positive impact of initial public offerings (IPOs) on local house prices in California from 1993 to 2017.
+Using the spatial difference-in-differences approach, we test whether hedonic price indexes increase after IPO events more for the areas around IPO firms' headquarters.
+We use the IPO events of public filing, issuing, and lockup expiration to distinguish changes in shareholders' expected wealth, assessed wealth, and immediately available wealth, respectively.
+On filing and issuing dates, house prices increase more for markets that are closer to the headquarters of IPO firms.
+On lockup dates, house price changes are positively associated with listing-to-lockup returns.
+This result suggests that original shareholders change their housing demand when their wealth changes.
 We also use the San Francisco Bay as a natural barrier to commuting.
-Relative to the East Bay, house prices in San Francisco exhibit a long term increase in response to the IPO filing date but only a short term increase in response to the issue and lockup expiration dates.
+Relative to the East Bay, house prices in San Francisco exhibit sustained increases in response to IPO filings and more temporary increases in response to the issuing and lockup expiration dates.

 Keywords: Initial Public Offerings, Housing Value, Hedonic Regression, Wealth Effects, Liquidity Constraints, Executive Compensation

 JEL Classification: L26, M12, J33, R21

 Suggested Citation: Suggested Citation